Potty Training Tips

 For one, your dog doesn't understand why you are upset, just that you ARE upset.
 This only creates the perception that you are an unstable, unsafe, erratic human being that your dog needs to tiptoe around since anything and everything can set you off.
 To a dog, being upset about going potty anywhere can appear very illogical.
-Remember that holding their bowel movements in until they can get to an appropriate area to eliminate is NOT a natural animal behavior.
+Remember that any animal holding their bowel movements in until they can get to an appropriate area to eliminate is NOT a natural animal behavior.
 Puppies do not understand why the natural thing they did is against the rules.
-Humans are weird!
+Humans sure are strange! :)

 Secondly, punishing our dog can create a bigger problem behavior!
 If you dog makes an accident in the house and you get upset, your dog doesn't learn what it is that you WANT them to do.
 Instead, they may associate the act of elimination as the thing you are upset about.
 "Humans get upset if I go potty!
 So I need to hide my potty or do it only when they aren't looking so they don't know I went."
 You then have created a dog that will eliminate in hiding places; your closet, under the table, behind the couch, etc, or as soon as you aren't paying attention.
 It makes it that much harder to catch them in the act in order to interrupt that behavior and finish in the appropriate location.
 As they continue to hide it and you continue to miss the opportunity to interrupt them in the act, you allow them to build a stronger and stronger habit.
 It is your job to proactively manage their behaviors instead of reacting to them.
 This is why it is so important to be keeping a close eye on puppies every minute of every day just as you would an infant or small toddler.